+There is no centralisation of learning for all public servants.
 Functional, system leads and heads of profession provide learning from a variety of different virtual locations.
-As a result, it can be challenging for public servants and agencies to find learning, even if it exists.
-This has also resulted in additional costs and duplication of effort across the Public Service, as agencies try to fill this gap individually.
+As a result, it can be challenging for public servants and agencies to find learning.
+This can also result in additional cost and duplication of effort across the Public Service, as agencies try to fill gaps themselves.